swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 installed on almost all systems is called `nano`.
 Navigate to `/tmp` and enter the following command:

-    nano toBeSorted
+    vi toBeSorted

+Vi is a very useful text editor to know for the shell.

+    vi        opens the editor
+    i         allows you to edit in the file
+    Esc :wq   quits and saves the file
+    Esc :q!   quits without saving

 Now enter the four names as shown above.
-When you are done, press CONTROL+O to write out the file.
-Press enter to use the file name `toBeSorted`.
-Then press CONTROL+x to exit `nano`.
+When you are done, write out the file with wq.

 When you are back to the command line, enter the command: